AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 1. Click **[!UICONTROL Save]**.

+>[!NOTE]
+>
+>To use `is not one of` condition with _SKU_ product attribute and configurable product, both parent and child product SKUs must be selected. `Does not contain` condition with a common SKU parts of configurable and its child products can be used to avoid listing of all child SKUs in the rule.

 ## Step 3: Define the actions

 The shopping cart price rule actions describe how prices are updated when the conditions are met.